24aitor/Laralang/README.md

 *Default: app_locale*

-**translator()**

-This option let you to change the default translator in a specific translation.

-*Default: mymemory*

-*Currently there are two available translators: apertium, mymemory.
-But we strongly recommend to use mymemory.*

 **debug()**

 Debug option let you to know the reason of an unexpected result with colorful messages in a specific translation.